Become a member!

 Type-safe parameters string, Integer, Double, Boolean — auto-generates JSON Schema

-Dual transport Streamable HTTP and stdio, selected via --transport http|stdio
+Dual transport Streamable HTTP and stdio, on both the server and client side

 Session management Thread-safe in-memory sessions with automatic 30-minute timeout